-For Black residents, resilience may be further harmed by disparities in median household income, poverty, educational attainment, and homeownership, seen most clearly in differences in years of potential life lost.
-Such stark differences have been shown to correlate with the added stress many people of color have experienced in response to historical and systemic racism.

-Additional challenges face the region's immigrants, a population Berkshire Immigrant Center estimates at more than 10,000.
-The top 10 countries from which new immigrants have arrived are Colombia, Mexico, Ecuador, El Salvador, Brazil, Ghana, Guatemala, Dominican Republic, Peru, and Ivory Coast.
+For many of the region's Black residents, resilience is further undermined by generations of systemic racism. leading to disparities in household income, poverty, educational attainment, and homeownership, and years of potential life lost as compared to their White peers.
+Similar challenges face the region's immigrants, a population Berkshire Immigrant Center estimates at more than 10,000.
+For these residents, leaning a new language, securing affordable housing, finding employment, and addressing workplace safety represent resiliency stressors.

-Race and ethnicity notwithstanding, a high percentage of Berkshire County residents self-reported resiliency challenges in the Commonwealth's COVID-19 Community Impact Survey (CCIS).
-Central and Northern Berkshire County had the highest rate of concern about paying expenses (53.2%; 42.7%); mortgage, rent, or utilities (38.7%; 33.3%); and food and groceries (27.4%; 26%).
-Berkshire County also had the second highest percentage of respondents working outside the home during the pandemic (64%).
+Race and ethnicity notwithstanding, a higher percentage of Berkshire County residents self-reported resiliency challenges during the pandemic according to the Commonwealth's COVID-19 Community Impact Survey (CCIS).
+Central and Northern Berkshire County respondents reported the most concerns regarding paying for general expenses (53.2%; 42.7%); mortgage, rent, or utilities (38.7%; 33.3%); and food and groceries (27.4%; 26%).
+Berkshire County overall scored second highest for respondents working outside the home during the lockdown (64%).